 Like any other commodity, the laws of supply and demand apply to real estate.
-A housing market with a low supply of homes but that has buyers rushing to take advantage of the low mortgage rates are going to see housing prices rise, thus making it a seller’s market.
+When the housing market has low inventory, and there are more interested buyers than there are homes for sale, that establishes a seller’s market.

 A property’s features, amenities, and condition

 Placing an accurate value on a home is tricky because they are all unique.
 If a home has a spacious laundry room, amazing curb appeal, and beautiful hardwood floors, it could be more valuable to buyers than a house without those features, even if other factors, such as a home’s age or its number of bedrooms, are identical.
 An experienced agent will know how to understand and balance these factors when setting a listing price.